 Bordetella (B) nasal, oral (our current preference), or injectable (when the nasal is not tolerated)

 Bordetella is generally recommended in the first year due to exposure to dog obedience classes.
 Later on often but not always required by dog groomers, dog kennels and it is a good idea at dog shows or where many dogs are held together indoor

 >14 weeks – DHPP, L, Ly, B and Rabies Bordetella is given only once to a pup unless the injectable form was given, which requires a booster.
 Rabies lasts 3 years ONLY after it is boostered 1 year after this pup priming vaccine.
 For international travel, Rabies must be given no earlier than 3 months of age (which can be more than 12 actual weeks).

 * Rabies is required by law mainly to protect the public.
-This is a reportable, federally regulated disease that is lethal and expensive to treat post rabies exposure in people.
+This is a reportable, federally regulated lethal disease.
+It is expensive to treat post rabies exposure in people.

-*this vaccine series is boostered at one visit, 1 year after the Rabies vaccine is given.
-This is considered the next most important vaccine for the rest of the pet’s life.
-Not to be missed.
+*this vaccine series is boostered at one visit, within 1 year after the initial Rabies vaccine is given.
+This is considered one of the most important vaccines for your pet.

 Guidelines were adopted from the Canadian Animal Parasite Council www.capcvet.org.

 Pups are given an initial series of 3 broad spectrum internal parasite treatments each given 2 weeks after the last.